Why a Team Transition Is The Best Approach For Your Community

 “Ideally, we start working with a board three months before handover and continue for up to six months afterward.
 We have department heads who come together on a frequent basis to discuss challenges and problems so that they can get any support that is required,” he explained.
-“There is a transition lead and a number of operational resources, as well as accounting resources, because accounting is a significant piece of the nuts and bolts of a transition.
+“There is a transition lead, a number of operational resources, as well as accounting resources which is a significant piece of the nuts and bolts regarding transition.
 We want to make sure that everything is ready to go regarding receivables, payables, collections activity and resale activity.”

-Bresnick said that a transition, done well, must be seamless to residents.
-They should realize a clear delineation but no disruption in services.
+Bresnick said that a transition, done well, must be seamless to residents, that they should realize a clear delineation but no disruption in services.
 “They will get communications from us that clearly explains all steps,” he said.
 “We often execute a welcome event and meet and greet as well, so that residents can get to know their local team.

 Having a clear understanding of board expectations is a critical piece of the transition puzzle for Bresnick’s teams.
 “We meet with the board, especially on complex accounts, to set up a strategy for both long term and short term goals,” he said.
 “We want a full understanding of what they want to accomplish in the first 12 to 24 months and what they can expect from us.”

 Communicating expectations goes both ways.
 “We hold board trainings.
 Those trainings clarify their roles in governance and help them better understand how to be an effective board.
-We will also craft a responsibility checklist to communicate our thoughts on what the board is responsible for and what management is responsible for.
+We will also craft a responsibility checklist to communicate our thoughts on what the board is responsible for and what are management’s responsibilities.
 This exercise helps everyone better understand their roles and is an opportunity to clear up any gray areas,” Bresnick said.